Explore the depths of the Mediterranean

 “I really wanted to raise students’ awareness of a substrate, a habitat, an ecosystem: soft bottoms—that is, sandy or muddy bottoms.
 It’s an ecosystem with an incredibly rich diversity of species that is sometimes overlooked.”

-There is an abundance of life, but to see it, you have to dive at night.
+There is an abundance of life here, but to see it, you have to dive at night.
 During the day, the animals are afraid of humans, noise, light, and other predators, so they hide in the sediment—the mud or sand.
 At night, however, they come out to hunt, reproduce… And then there’s an explosion of life, diversity, and color.”

 Highlighting the Richness of the Mediterranean Coast

-After identifying various dive sites with different substrates and sand grain sizes, Virginie Zajdel logged about 100 hours of diving and systematically recorded all the species she encountered.
+After identifying various dive sites with different seabed substrates and sand grain sizes, Virginie Zajdel logged about 100 hours of diving and systematically recorded all the species she encountered.

 Endemic species